The Heat Network Regulations have changed – here’s our guide to compliance

 If you supply heating, cooling or hot water to tenants via a heat network, you may be affected by The Heat Network (Metering and Billing) Regulations.

 The regulations were launched in 2014 and updated in November 2020 with new obligations for ‘heat suppliers’.
-Our guide explains all, and what you need to do to comply.
+Our guide explains more, and what you need to do to comply.

 What are the Heat Network (Metering and Billing) Regulations?